Cua Docs

 }

-If source.attribution is not host on macOS, embedded mode is not active for the process handling your MCP calls.
-Check that CUA_DRIVER_EMBEDDED=1 is passed to the child, that the child was spawned directly, and that you are not accidentally talking to an old standalone daemon.
+If source.attribution is not host on macOS, embedded mode is not active in the daemon handling your MCP calls.
+Check that CUA_DRIVER_EMBEDDED=1 is passed to the serve child, that the daemon was spawned directly, and that the proxy uses the intended private socket.

-source.attribution: "host" means the driver process is running in embedded mode; it does not prove that your GUI app is the responsible process.
-If a gateway, daemon, or Node process spawned the child, the reported grant state still belongs to that spawner.
-Spawn cua-driver from the app process that owns the macOS grants, or bridge MCP to an app-spawned child.
+source.attribution: "host" means the daemon is running in embedded mode; it does not prove that your GUI app is the responsible process.
+If a gateway or Node process spawned the daemon, the reported grant state still belongs to that spawner.